netdata/netdata/collectors/python.d.plugin/logind/README.md

-# logind monitoring with Netdata
+# Systemd-Logind monitoring with Netdata

-Monitors active sessions, users, and seats tracked by systemd-logind or elogind.
+Monitors active sessions, users, and seats tracked by `systemd-logind` or `elogind`.

 It provides the following charts: